Labour laggard: Why New Brunswick is losing jobs and workers

 New Brunswick has an enviable jobless rate.
 But it's also the only province where fewer people are employed today than a decade ago.
 What's driving the job losses?
 Josh O'Kane and Matt Lundy report

-Ask someone from New Brunswick about the province's employment situation right now and they'll have reason to smile.
-At 6.5 per cent, the unemployment rate in July was the lowest the province has ever seen since Statistics Canada started running the Labour Force Survey four decades ago.
+On its own, New Brunswick's unemployment rate looks like a reason to celebrate.
+At 6.5 per cent, the unemployment rate in July was the lowest the province has seen among Statistics Canada's past four decades of modern labour force data.

 But that number doesn't tell the whole truth.
-There's a far more alarming employment statistic in New Brunswick: it's the only province in Canada where fewer people are working today than a decade ago.
+There's a far more revealing employment statistic in New Brunswick: It's the only province in Canada where fewer people are working today than a decade ago.

 While each of the nine other provinces saw an increase in total employment since July, 2007 – Alberta, for one, has seen a gain of more than 14 per cent – New Brunswick has 2.1 per cent fewer people working.
 For "prime-age" workers between 25 and 54, employment is down 9.3 per cent, another Canadian worst.